An efficient and exact noncommutative quantum Gibbs sampler: Other notions of detailed balance

 However, this appears to be a strong condition; if we apply a change of variable $(\nu_1,\nu_2)\rightarrow (-\nu_2,-\nu_1)$,

 Multiply the two to see that (see~\cite[Lemma 2.5]{carlen2017gradient} for an abstract argument)

 Therefore, if $s \ne \frac{1}{2}$ and $\beta \ne 0$, we must have that

 which contradicts our construction, and currently, we do not know how to algorithmically ensure~\eqref{eq:nu1_nu2}.
-The only existing Lindbladian we knew that satifies~\eqref{eq:nu1_nu2} is the Davies' generator~\cite{davies74}, which requires resolving the level spacing using a (exponentially) long Hamiltonian simulation time.
+The only existing Lindbladian~\cite{carlen2017gradient} that satisfies~\eqref{eq:nu1_nu2} is the Davies' generator~\cite{davies74}, which requires resolving the level spacing using a (exponentially) long Hamiltonian simulation time.